z-korp/daydreams/readme.md

 # Daydreams

-Daydreams is a generative agent library for playing anything onchain.
+Daydreams is a generative agent library for executing anything onchain.
 It is chain agnostic and can be used to perform onchain tasks - including play any onchain game - by simply injecting context.
 Base, Solana, Ethereum, Starknet, etc

 It is designed to be as lite as possible.
 Keep it simple and powerful.